Join Here | Log In

 Do you constantly feel tired, even when you know you slept well?
 Exhausted.
 Drained.
 Unable to function.

-Kind of like pornography, we all recognize what fatigue is, even if it is sometimes hard to define and quantify.
 Fatigue is overwhelming tiredness, but not the same type of tiredness that you get from lots of physical activity or from lack of sleep.
 It can be temporary or long-lasting.

-Understanding why you feel fatigue from a physiological standpoint may set you on the path towards conquering it.
+But what causes fatigue?
+Understanding why you feel fatigue – from a physiological standpoint – may set you on the right path toward feeling good again.

-Fatigue in the physically ill patient is one of the most common and earliest non-specific symptoms of disease and can persist long after the medical condition has resolved.[ref]
+Fatigue in the physically ill patient is one of the most common and earliest non-specific symptoms of disease and can persist long after the medical condition has resolved. – Dantzer, et al. 2015[ref]

-Inflammation as a (the?) cause of fatigue:
+Inflammation as a root cause of fatigue:

 Inflammation-induced fatigue is the concept that higher levels of inflammatory cytokine production cause the feeling of fatigue, aka chronic inflammation.

-Fatigue is a totally normal response to inflammation: when your immune system is kicking into higher gear, this usually means you’re sick or wounded.
+Fatigue is a totally normal response to inflammation.
+When your immune system is kicking into higher gear, this usually means you’re sick or wounded.
 And when you are sick or wounded, you should want to lie down and rest.
+This fatigue response to inflammation is something that all sick or hurt animals experience.

 “…the behavior of sick animals and people is not a maladaptive response or the effect of debilitation, but rather an organized, evolved behavioral strategy to facilitate the role of fever in combating viral and bacterial infections.”[ref]

-But what if you aren’t sick or hurt?
 Chronically elevated inflammatory cytokines can trigger the same pathways that cause you to feel fatigued when you’re ill.

 As one study puts it: “…sickness behaviour is not an accident of chronic inflammatory diseases but an adaptive program used during immune activation.
-Unfortunately, this program is switched-on considerably too long, during chronic conditions, sometimes lifelong.”
+Unfortunately, this program is switched-on considerably too long, during chronic conditions, sometimes lifelong.” – Korte, et al. 2019[ref]

-Fatigue is all in your head (neuroinflammation):
+Neuroinflammation: Fatigue really is all in your head…

 Researchers have found that the brain is the “central regulator of fatigue perception”.[ref]

-Inflammatory cytokines signal an inflammatory response in the body, but how do elevated cytokines impact the brain?
+Inflammatory cytokines signal an inflammatory response in the body.

-Elevated levels of cytokines in the body cannot easily get past the blood-brain barrier.
+But how do elevated cytokines impact the brain?
+Elevated levels of cytokines in the body cannot easily pass the blood-brain barrier.
 Instead, the peripherally elevated cytokines can signal to the brain through a couple of pathways.

 • The trigeminal nerve is responsible for the brain knowing about infections in the teeth and oral cavity.